 Cambridge Business Studies is a core part of the Cambridge programme and helps to strengthen the links across subjects.
-It develops an awareness of the world around us and promote critical thinking and independent learning.
+It develops an awareness of the world around us and promotes critical thinking and independent learning.
 It develops key skills such as data skills, presenting arguments, making judgments and conducting research.
-It provides a good background knowledge if learners are planning to study them at university level.
-It can lead to a range of university courses such as marketing, banking, finance, management etc.
+It provides a great foundational knowledge for learners planning to study at university level.
+Business links well to a range of university courses, such as marketing, banking, finance, management etc.